Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

     ./03_ffmpeg_transcode_only.sh <1080p60 H.264 file>

 This example takes an H.264 clip and reencodes it to H.264 with a new bitrate of 8Mbps.
-The output is writen into :file:`/tmp/xil_xcode.mp4`.
+The output is written into :file:`/tmp/xil_xcode.mp4`.

 **Command Line**::

     ffmpeg -c:v mpsoc_vcu_h264 -i <INPUT> \
     -f mp4 -b:v 8M -c:v mpsoc_vcu_h264 -y /tmp/xil_xcode.mp4

-To break down the flags:
+Explanation of the flags:

 - ``ffmpeg``